-The majority of critical historians agree on these minimal facts about Jesus’s death, the origin of the belief in Jesus’s resurrection, and the beginning of the church:
+The vast majority of historians agree on basic facts about Jesus’s death, the origin of the belief in Jesus’s resurrection, and the beginning of the church:

 1. Joseph of Arimathea buried Jesus’s body in a tomb.
 No one would invent a notable individual and leader among the Jews when they would be exposed and charged of deceiving people.